GB News: Influx of politician-presenters

 In January 2023, GB News announced that the Conservative MP for North East Somerset and former Brexit Opportunities Minister Jacob Rees-Mogg would join the channel as a presenter.
 ACOBA were notified of Rees-Mogg's appointment and made clear that his role with the channel is subject to a number of conditions.
 A fifth Conservative MP, Lee Anderson, was announced to be joining the channel's hosting lineup in March.

 Ofcom have found the channel to have breached its standards on more than one occasion regarding misinformation.
-During GB News' first year on air, their financial year ending May 2022, the company made a loss of £30.7 million.

 Stewart retired as a regular presenter in 2023.

 In July 2023, an investigation was launched by the Parliamentary Commissioner for Standards regarding Lee Anderson and a promotional video created for his GB News show.

 In August 2023, Byline Times revealed that GB News had "settled an employment claim for a five-figure sum in which sexual harassment was alleged against its chief executive Angelos Frangopoulos – and shut down serious racism and bullying allegations raised by two other journalists with further pay-outs and gagging agreements".

 In October 2023, it was announced that Conservative politician Boris Johnson, a former Prime Minister of the United Kingdom, would be joining GB News in a presenting role.
 Fellow upcoming GB News presenter John Cleese commented on Johnson's appointment noting that "I can hardly believe that GB News will give this proven serial liar his own programme".
 However, Johnson is believed to have cold feet about taking the role.
-As of August 2024 Johnson had not appeared at the studios, and the station was unable to confirm that he would take up the position.
+As of January 2026 Johnson had not appeared at the studios, and the station was unable to confirm that he would take up the position.

 In November 2023, it was revealed that ownership of shares in the channel had been handed out to a number of people including some of the network's presenters such as Nigel Farage, Arlene Foster, Eamonn Holmes, Jacob Rees-Mogg, Neil Oliver, Camilla Tominey and Dan Wootton.
 Laurence Fox had also been given shares, though they were cancelled upon his leaving.
 Michael Farmer, Baron Farmer, former treasurer of the Conservative party, increased his stake, and Michael Spencer sold his.